MMCore/TwitterBot/README.md

 -Twit (npm install twit)

+-Twitter API access through your twitter account (Visit: https://dev.twitter.com/ to set up consumer and access keys/tokens)

+-Update the config.js file with the keys/tokens you set up for your app.

+-Update the 'MYID' field in the bot.js file.
+(You can find your ID here: http://gettwitterid.com/)

 #Features (While Bot is Running):
 -Anytime someone follows your account, the bot will automatically follow them.